Locriana/midi-roll/README.md

-The Arduino project from my YouTube video
+The Arduino project from my YouTube video: https://youtu.be/pTP2ZO9CpHE